This post may contain affiliate links. Please read our disclosure policy.

 Great question!
 Gazpacho is the perfect meal to indulge in summer-fresh, raw veggies without the warming sensation of soup, and without having to use your oven.
 This cold soup uses pureed vegetables and is popular in Spain and Portugal since it's so refreshing on a hot summer day!

 5 reasons why you want to make sweet corn gazpacho

-- It's cold, which is a very good thing on a hot summer day.
+- It's a chilled soup that you don't have to cook cold, which is a very good thing on a hot summer day.

 - It's crazy easy to make.

 - You can make a big batch and eat it for days.
 Yum!

 Besides the obvious, corn, there are some other really wonderful ingredients in corn gazpacho.
 Here's what you'll need to make this corn gazpacho recipe:

 - Yellow tomatoes: You'll need 2 lb of yellow tomatoes, roughly chopped.
 You should be able to find these at the grocery store or farmers' market in the summer.
 While you can substitute red tomatoes, it will change the color.

 - Yellow bell peppers: The bell peppers will add to the sweetness of this chilled corn gazpacho.
 You'll want to seed and roughly chop the peppers since they'll be thrown into the blender.

 - Corn: The star of the show!
 You'll need 3 ears of corn with the kernels removed from the cob.
 Plus, you'll want to save some kernels to garnish the soup.